Open letter on NIS to Dr. Ashni Singh

 This initiative resonates well with me because, for decades, I have been fervently advocating, via my many articles and commentaries, that serious attention be paid not only to the internal affairs of the NIS, but for issues that I hope to address in this letter.
 We have long heard of employees stealing from their employers, but in recent years, we are seeing a rise in the number of employers who steal from their employees.
 This occurs when they deduct NIS from their employees’ salaries and fail to pay them to the relevant authorities.
 This deceptive behaviour is a widespread and pervasive issue that directly affects thousands of workers each year.
 The lack of

-NIS benefits to contributors when they need them disproportionately harms workers, with many of them resorting to the streets in their senior years due to their inability to support themselves.
+NIS benefits to contributors is of great concern because when they need them, they disproportionately harm workers, with many of them resorting to the streets in their senior years due to their inability to support themselves.

 Some persons even suffer from depression and frustration as a result of the bitter realisation that they have toiled all their lives and now, when it is time for them to get back something, they are devoid of the benefits to which they are legally entitled.
 This is made even more painful by the fact that families, regrettably in current times, expel these persons who do not have any sort of money to augment the family’s financial circumstances.